 GeneCards Summary for SUCLG1 Gene

 SUCLG1 (Succinate-CoA Ligase Alpha Subunit) is a Protein Coding gene.
 Diseases associated with SUCLG1 include Mitochondrial Dna Depletion Syndrome 9 and Succinate-Coa Ligase Deficiency.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Pyruvate metabolism and Citric Acid (TCA) cycle.
+Among its related pathways are Metabolism and Citrate cycle (TCA cycle).
 Gene Ontology (GO) annotations related to this gene include GTP binding.
 An important paralog of this gene is ACLY.